Luis Robert Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Luis Robert (.395 on-base percentage in past 10 games, 75 points above season-long percentage), battle starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+The Chicago White Sox, including Luis Robert and his .667 slugging percentage over his past 10 games, battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Dodgers.
+He is looking to get back on track following a four-strikeout performance in his last game against the Mariners.

 Luis Robert Game Info & Props vs. the Mariners